 The main source of lead in our community's tap water is from old household plumbing.
 Household plumbing is the homeowner's portion of the service line, which runs from the meter to your house and the type of internal plumbing and faucets used inside your home.
-Lead solder was often used in homes built or plumbed with copper pipes before 1986.
-Lead is also common in brass faucets and fixtures manufactured before 2014.
+You share the responsibility for protecting yourself and your family from the lead in your plumbing by identifying and removing lead materials.